GSA/digitalgov.gov/content/news/2023/05/2023-05-19-personas-learn-how-to-discover-your-audience-understand-them-and-pivot-to-address-their-needs.md

 ---
 date: 2023-05-19 15:48:00 -0500
-kicker: kicker
+kicker:
 title: "Personas: learn how to discover your audience, understand them, and pivot to address their needs"
-deck: deck
+deck:
-summary: "Personas: learn how to discover your audience, understand them, and pivot to address their needs."
+summary: "Advice from five federal experts on creating user personas to better serve your customers."
 # See all topics at https://digital.gov/topics
 topics:
   - communication